 + When we say "labor costs" we are including all payments to labor for work done, employee wages, contract labor wages, administrative salaries and officer salaries.

-Basis for My Carbon Tax % - Formulas ::
+Basis for the My Carbon Tax % - Formulas ::

-Net income (of a company) X 2 (labor costs factor) = Net income X 2
+Net income before taxes (of a company) X 2 (labor costs factor) = carbon tax is business net income X 2, so

 + CNN.com / Sutter : There's a cheap, proven fix to the world's biggest problem